magento/magento2/app/code/Magento/Webapi/README.md

 ## Installation details

-Before installing this module, note that the Magento_VaultGraphQl is dependent on the following modules:
+The Magento_VaultGraphQl is dependent on the following modules:

 - Magento_Authorization
 - Magento_Backend